Did Early Christians Observe the Fall Holy Days?

 (For more on Pentecost and what John Chrysostom and others wrote about it, please see the article Pentecost: Is it more than Acts 2?; for more on John Chrysostum himself, please check out the article John Chrysostom, Bishop of Constantinople and Antisemite and/or watch the sermon John Chrysostom, Holy Days, and Holidays.)

 It is interesting to note that John Chrysostom must also have realized that the second century church kept Passover the same time as the Jews did (this was even true in the early second century in Rome).
-And that the Catholic Church still kept Pentecost.
+And that the Greco-Roman Catholic Church still kept Pentecost.
 Thus by preaching what he did against the holy days, John Chrysostom is preaching against his own church as the Roman and Orthodox Catholics claim to keep both Passover (though on a different date, and with a different name) and Pentecost--as both of those festivals would be part of "all of them together."

 It should be noted that the basic reason that John Chrysostom preached against the holy days was due to antisemitism.
 In demonstrates this in his Homily Against the Jews (of which there are at least eight of) as he calls the Jews by a variety of names.
 Here are a few of his statements: